-In valuing our common stock in March 2020, the fair value of our business, or enterprise value, was determined using an income approach.
+The equity value of our business was estimated either by the market approach or income approach.
+The market approach estimates the value of our business by reference to the closest round of equity financing preceding the date of the valuation.
 The income approach estimates the fair value of a company based on the present value of our future estimated cash flows and our residual value beyond the forecast period.
 These future cash flows, including the cash flows beyond the forecast period for the residual value, are discounted to their present values using an appropriate discount rate to reflect the risks inherent in our company achieving these estimated cash flows.